 The core WooCommerce plugin is pretty awesome as a kick ass eCommerce platform for most store owners.
 But chances are you’ll find it lacking something you need sooner rather than later.
-Today we take a look at the best places to find the best WooCommerce extensions for your online store.
+Today we take a look at the best places to find the top WooCommerce extensions for your online store.

 It’s no surprise that the absolute best place to find a vast collection of WooCommerce extensions is over at WooThemes.